cosmos/sdk-tutorials/academy/ibc/hermesrelayer.md

 # hermes -c simple_config.toml create connection ibc-0 ibc-1
 ```

-In the output of this command, you receive the `connection_id`s for both chains.
+In the output of this command you receive the `connection_id`s for both chains.
 Use the `connection_id` for the **ibc-0** chain and create a channel:

 ```bash
 # hermes -c simple_config.toml create channel --port-a transfer --port-b transfer ibc-0 connection-2
 ```

-Above you go again with the port binding `transfer`.
-Check again with:
+This repeats the port binding `transfer`.
+Check that the channel is created again with:

 ```bash
 # hermes -c simple_config.toml query channels ibc-0
 ```

-that the channel is created.

-The E2E testing will allready create some accounts for the tests.
+The E2E testing will have already created some accounts for the tests.
 Get the user addresses for both chains with:

 ```bash
 # hermes -c simple_config.toml keys list ibc-0
 ```

-and
+And now:

 ```bash
 # hermes -c simple_config.toml keys list ibc-1
 ```

-You can see in the `simple_confing.toml`, that the default user key is set to `testkey`.
+In the `simple_confing.toml` the default user key is set to `testkey`.

-Now check the balance of those accounts on the chain **ibc-0** with:
+Now check the balance of those accounts on the chain **ibc-0**.
+Replace the `$testkey` with the addresses you get in your test:

 ```bash
 $ docker exec ibc-0 gaiad query bank balances $testkey
 ```

-where you will replace the `$testkey` with the addresses you get in your test.
-Do the same check again for **ibc-1** with the corresponding address.
+Repeat this check for **ibc-1** with the corresponding address.

-You will see that those accounts keep some **samoleans**.
+You will see that these accounts keep some **samoleans**.
 Do a transfer and use the channel that was created:

 ```bash
 # hermes -c simple_config.toml tx raw ft-transfer ibc-1 ibc-0 transfer channel-2 1 --timeout-height-offset 1000
 ```

-You can specify the sender with a `-k` flag and the receiver on the other chain with a `-r` flag, by default `testkey` is used.
+Specify the sender with a `-k` flag, and the receiver on the other chain with a `-r` flag.
+By default `testkey` is used.